-Within our school, we aim to provide a curriculum that is both inclusive and ambitious for all -a curriculum which is both academically challenging and also provides opportunities to develop skills for learning, life and work.
+Within our school, we aim to provide a curriculum that is both inclusive and ambitious for all - a curriculum which is both academically challenging as well as providing opportunities to develop skills for learning, life, and work.

-Our curriculum will be based around the four capacities of Curriculum for Excellence - to ensure our pupils are successful learners, confident individuals, effective contributors and responsible citizens.
-Our curriculum will also reflect the principles of curriculum design to ensure breadth, depth, personalisation & choice, challenge & enjoyment, progression, coherence and relevance.
-We will, therefore have a curriculum which we will adapt continuously over time to meet the needs of our pupils.
+Our curriculum will be based around the four capacities of Curriculum for Excellence - to ensure our pupils are successful learners, confident individuals, effective contributors, and responsible citizens.
+Our curriculum will also reflect the principles of curriculum design to ensure breadth, depth, personalisation & choice, challenge & enjoyment, progression, coherence, and relevance.
+We will therefore, have a curriculum which we will adapt continuously over time to meet the needs of our pupils.

 Following the principles of Curriculum for Excellence, achievement of children and young people is celebrated in its broadest sense.
-This means looking beyond formally assessed learning, to recognise activities like volunteering and participation in arts, sports and community-based programmes.
+This means looking beyond formally assessed learning, to recognise activities like volunteering and participation in arts, sports, and community-based programmes.
 This approach complements the nurturing and aspirational outcomes of Getting It Right for Every Child, and our aim in Aberdeenshire to overcome inequality by Raising Attainment for All, promoting Equity and Excellence in schools, and Closing the Gap.
+Further information on the school's approach to Curriculum for Excellence including information for parents, can be found on the school website at: gourdon.sch@aberdeenshire.gov.uk